Truncus arteriosus

 Symptoms

-Symptoms of truncus arteriosus usually occur in the first few days of life.
+Symptoms of truncus arteriosus most often occur in the first few days of life.
 They include:

 • Blue or gray skin due to low oxygen levels.